19hours/sg-statutes/Acts/Income Tax Act.md

 “immovable property-related assets” means listed or unlisted debt securities and listed shares issued by property corporations, mortgage-backed securities, other property funds, and assets incidental to the ownership of immovable property;

-“qualifying company” means a company incorporated in Singapore (other than a company limited by guarantee) which for each of the first 3 years of assessment —
+“qualifying company” means a company incorporated in Singapore (other than a company limited by guarantee) which for each of the first 3 years of assessment is resident in Singapore for that year of assessment, and has its total share capital beneficially held directly by no more than 20 shareholders —

-(a) is resident in Singapore for that year of assessment; and
+(a) all of whom are individuals throughout the basis period for that year of assessment; or

-(b) has total share capital which is beneficially held, directly or indirectly, by no more than 20 persons all of whom are individuals throughout the basis period for that year of assessment;
+(b) at least one of whom is an individual holding at least 10% of the total number of issued ordinary shares of the company throughout the basis period for that year of assessment;

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 “real estate investment trust” means a trust that is constituted as a collective investment scheme authorised under section 286 of the Securities and Futures Act (Cap.
 289) and listed on the Singapore Exchange, and that invests or proposes to invest in immovable property and immovable property-related assets;